BrianHicks/elm-duet/README.md

 It also lets you custom types in your flags, since you're specifying the decoder.

 Note that `elm-duet` creates both decoders and encoders for all the types it generates.
-This is to make your life easier during testing: you can hook up tools like [elm-program-test](https://package.elm-lang.org/packages/avh4/elm-program-test/latest/) without having to redo your data encoding.
+This is to make your life easier during testing: you can hook up tools like [elm-program-test](https://package.elm-lang.org/packages/avh4/elm-program-test/latest/) without having to write separate encoders just to test.

 Finally, we have the ports: